 Some tribes willingly sold land and continued trading with Europeans during the 1850s, but other Māori began to fear the loss of their customs, territory and mana.
 The Kīngitanga (Māori King movement) arose to resist large-scale land sales.
 Its followers regarded their king as an equivalent but not a challenge to the queen in England.

 This uneasy truce disintegrated in the late 1850s and war broke out in Taranaki in early 1860, then elsewhere in the North Island.
 Māori fought alongside, as well as against, Pākehā, and warm friendships developed between the British and settler troops and their ‘friendly Māori’ allies.
 The courage and skill of the ‘rebel’ Māori also aroused the admiration of their enemies.
-However the wars of the 1860s represented, overall, the lowest point in the history of New Zealand’s race relations.
-About 2,000 Māori and 700 Europeans were killed, and several million hectares of land was confiscated in Waikato, Taranaki and Bay of Plenty.
+However the New Zealand wars of the 1860s represented, overall, the lowest point in the history of New Zealand’s race relations.
+More than 2,000 Māori and more than 500 Europeans were killed, and several million hectares of land was confiscated in Waikato, Taranaki and Bay of Plenty.
 These losses crippled large sections of the Māori people and created grievances that lasted more than a century.

 South African War

 After the land wars large areas of the North Island, such as the King Country and the Urewera, remained under Māori control, but most Māori accepted the political authority of the government.
 When the war in South Africa (1899–1902) broke out, some tried to enlist in the New Zealand contingents.
 The British government declared that indigenous troops should not be deployed against Europeans and Māori were officially barred from enlisting, but some did so under European names.

 First World War